OmenApps/django-tenant-options/README.md

 ### 5. Other Use-Cases

-See additional [use cases](https://django-tenant-options.readthedocs.io/en/latest/usecases/) in the documentation for more inspiration.
+See [the options cookbook](https://django-tenant-options.readthedocs.io/en/latest/optionscookbook.html) in the documentation for more inspiration.

 ## Example Implementation